310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Tatsumi %}
-I’m not worthy to be called “god-tier,” really.
+It isn’t worthy to be called “god-tier,” really.
 I’m not omniscient like God is.
 {% endbubble %}

 {% bubble Chiaki serious %}